noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 We spent the most time cleaning and merging data as we progressed through the milestones.
 We appreciated this aspect of machine learning since many other classes give the student clean data.

-Below you can see out results on test data for min/max normalized data:
+Below you can see out results on sub-section of test data for min/max normalized energy prices:
 ![alt text](results.jpg)